The Ultimate Guide to First Call Resolution: Best Practice, How to Calculate, and Ways to Monitor

 Why Is First Call Resolution Important?

-First Call Resolution (FCR) is a metric that offers valuable insights for improving your customer experience.
+First Call Resolution (FCR) is a metric that provides valuable insights for improving your customer experience.

-A smooth first interaction creates a better experience overall for the agent and the customer.
+A smooth first interaction creates a better overall experience for both the agent and customer.
 The less time agents spend on the same issues, the less operational costs are incurred and the more productive the agents can be.

 Ultimately, first call resolution contributes to better customer satisfaction and retention.
 When customers know they can count on fast, effective support, they’re more likely to stay loyal to your brand.